Ash

 Is a week in Vancouver too long?

 Honestly, if you’re using Vancouver as part of a greater trip around the west coast of North America, then three or four days should be enough to check off the major sights.
-If you’re coming here to really get your hand on the pulse though, a seven day visit to Vancouver is the perfect amount to master the city.

 a pod of killer whales just outside the boat on a vancouver whale watching tour